emnify/product-docs/docs/services/connectivity/global-iot-sim.md

 ## Compliance and software features

-The following compliance standards and software features apply to all quality grades of emnify eSIMs.
+Here's a table showcasing the compliance standards and software features applicable to all quality grades of emnify eSIMs:

 <table>
   <tbody>